[Warning: This story contains uncensored profanity, including homophobic slurs. Video courtesy of Ethan Bertrand]

 Del Playa Rentals proprietor James Gelb hurled a barrage of homophobic slurs toward Isla Vista Community Services District Board President Ethan Bertrand on Tuesday, after Bertrand approached Gelb on State Street, telling the landlord he treats his tenants “very poorly.”

 The incident, partially captured on video, was first reported by the Santa Barbara Independent on Friday morning.
 At one point in the video, Gelb repeatedly calls Bertrand a “fag” and makes lewd suggestions about Bertrand having anal sex with other men.
-Bertrand began the conversation by telling Gelb he treats his tenants poorly, and later said he’s glad to see Gelb go — referring to Gelb recently putting all 37 of his I.V. properties up for sale for an estimated $80 million.
+Bertrand, who is openly gay, began the conversation by telling Gelb he treats his tenants poorly, and later said he’s glad to see Gelb go — referring to Gelb recently putting all 37 of his I.V. properties up for sale for an estimated $80 million.

 Gelb redirected The Bottom Line to his legal representation, and on Friday, issued a statement to KEYT.
 He accused Bertrand of calling him a “pedophile” and “felon,” defended himself from accusations of homophobia by revealing he had a gay brother who died from AIDS, and further attributed his blunt comments to Asperger Syndrome.
 Bertrand later firmly denied the notion that he called Gelb a pedophile.